mferrera/pyrmute/README.md

 - **Version your models** - Track schema evolution with semantic versioning
 - **Automatic migration chains** - Transform data across multiple versions (1.0.0 → 2.0.0 → 3.0.0) in a single call
 - **Type-safe transformations** - Migrations return validated Pydantic models, catching errors before they reach production
+- **Migration hooks** - Observe migrations with built-in metrics tracking or custom hooks for logging, monitoring, and validation
 - **Flexible schema export** - Generate JSON schemas for all versions with support for `$ref`, custom generators, and nested models
 - **Production-ready** - Batch processing, parallel execution, and streaming support for large datasets
 - **Only one dependency** - Pydantic

 ## When to Use pyrmute